← View all guides

 The top-right area can also be risky depending on the context and UI elements being shown.
 In practice, creators often get better results placing text toward the left side or the upper middle.

-3. Text should read as one visual block
+3. Make the text read as one visual block

 It is easier for the eye to process thumbnail text when it feels grouped.
 Stable alignment, clear line spacing, and one obvious emphasis point go a long way.